-Clause 53 of Bill C-30 amends section 212.3(1)(b) of the ITA to extend the application of the foreign affiliate dumping rules to non-resident individuals - whether a natural person or a trust - or to a group of non-resident persons, each member of which does not deal at arm's length with the other members.
-Consequential amendments are made to section 212.3(2)(a) to ensure that, where the CRIC is controlled by a group, each member of the group is deemed to receive a dividend from the CRIC.
+Clause 53(1) of Bill C-30 amends section 212.3(1)(b) of the ITA to extend the application of the foreign affiliate dumping rules to a non-resident person - whether a natural person or a trust - or to a group of non-resident persons, each member of which does not deal at arm's length with the other members.
+Clause 53(2) of the bill makes consequential amendments to section 212.3(2)(a) to ensure that, where the CRIC is controlled by a group of non-resident persons, each member of the group is deemed to receive a dividend from the CRIC.
 In particular, the amount that would have been the amount of the deemed dividend, had a single non-resident person controlled the CRIC, is allocated between the group members based on the relative fair market values of the shares of the CRIC that are held by them.
-Clause 53(2) amends section 212.3(2)(a) of the ITA to provide for the calculation of the dividend deemed to be paid by the CRIC.
+Clause 53(2) also provides for the calculation of the dividend deemed to be paid by the CRIC.

-Special rules are contained in new section 212.3(26)(a) of the ITA (clause 53(22)) to determine the ownership of, or interest in, a trust, where each trust is treated as a corporation having a single class of 100 voting shares.
+Clause 53(22) adds section 212.3(26) in respect of trusts to the ITA.
+New section 212.3(26)(a) sets out special rules to determine the ownership of, or interest in, a trust, where each trust is treated as a corporation having a single class of 100 voting shares.
 Ownership of those shares is allocated to the beneficiaries under the trust in accordance with their proportionate interests (based on fair market value) in the trust.
 Where a Canadian resident trust owns shares of a corporation, new section 212.3(26)(b) deems each beneficiary under the trust to own - as opposed to being owned by the trust itself - a number of shares of each class of the corporation in accordance with the beneficiary's proportionate interest (based on fair market value) in the trust.
 In the case of a discretionary trust - where the entitlements of the beneficiaries are not fixed, such as being at the discretion of the trustee - new section 212.3(26)(c) treats each beneficiary as though they held a 100% interest in the trust if it can reasonably be considered that one of the main reasons for the discretionary nature of the trust is to avoid or limit the application of the expanded foreign affiliate dumping rules.

-These amendments apply to transactions and events that occur on or after 19 March 2019.
+These amendments apply to transactions and events that occur on or after 18 March 2019.

-Clauses 5, 26 and 54 of the bill make consequential amendments to sections 212.3(1)(b), 219.1(2) and 212.3(1)(b) of the ITA, respectively.
+Clauses 5, 26 and 54 of the bill make consequential amendments to sections 17.1(2), 128.1(1)(c.3) and 219.1(2)(b) of the ITA, respectively.